flare-foundation/FTSO-price-provider/README.md

 ```
 accountPrivateKey: Private key of your account
 rpcUrl: RPC url of the node connected to flare network
+priceSubmitterContractAddress: Address of the PriceSubmitter contract on the Flare network
+submitOffset: Tells us how much after start of submit period, we submit the prices (in milliseconds)
+revealOffset: Tells us how much after start of reveal period, we reveal the prices (in milliseconds)
 priceProviderList: List of price provider data
     pair: Crypto currency pair for which price will be submitted
     decimals: Number of decimals (default: 5)
     contractAddress: Address of the contract on Flare network (e.g. for XPR/USD, we need addres of FtsoFxrp smart contract)
-    submitOffset: Tells us how much after start of submit period, we submit the price (in milliseconds)
-    revealOffset: Tells us how much after start of reveal period, we reveal the price (in milliseconds)
     priceProviderClass: Name of the class as defined in PriceProviderImpl.ts (must implement IPriceProvider interface)
     priceProviderParams: Array of parameters that are passed to constructor of 'priceProviderClass'
 ```